spur19/OCR_Video/README.md

-# OffNote Labs Research Task

-Hi.
-This is the my implementation of the Vision Task for Offnote Labs.
+# Text Recognition for Video Files

 ## Overview

-The aim of the project was to find all instances of text embedded in a regular video.
+The aim of this project was to find all instances of text embedded in a regular video.
 This is a popular research problem in Computer Vision, commonly known as Optical Character Recognition (OCR).
 For this task, I used a video describing [Apple's event in October 2020](https://www.youtube.com/watch?v=Gz8vBoEFArA), since it had a healthy amount of text I could extract.

 ## Project Structure